ProtocolONE/ptah-docs/content/docs/seo.md

 Search engines can decrypt from uppercase and lowercase letters in URLs, which can lead to duplicate URLs and loss of page rank.

-## The essential meta data
+## Add a page title
 ***

-### Create Title Tag
-***

-The meta title and description mean that you can tell for a search engine exactly what you're talking about to categorize and understand your web page.
+The title and description mean that you can tell for a search engine exactly what you're talking about to categorize and understand your web page.
 Remember, title appears in search engines and the Web browser’s title bar.

 **For example:**
 TODO EXAMPLE CODE, TODO SERP IMAGE

 {{< hint >}}
-To add a title, click the Settings icon on the top menu.
+To add a page title, click the Settings icon on the top menu.
 Choose the SEO tab to enter a title text and click Save.
 {{< /hint >}}

 - **The recommended format for the title is: Primary Keyword – Secondary Keyword | Brand**